forkphorus/sb-downloader/README.md

 const project = await SBDL.downloadProjectFromURL(`https://projects.example.com/${id}`);
 ```

+## Unshared projects

+It's possible that unshared projects will no longer be accessible using .sb downloader in the future due to upcoming Scratch API changes.
+For more information: https://docs.turbowarp.org/unshared-projects

 ## Privacy

 In Node.js, .sb downloader will only talk directly to the Scratch API: api.scratch.mit.edu, projects.scratch.mit.edu, and assets.scratch.mit.edu.